DevExpress/testcafe/docs/articles/documentation/reference/test-api/requestmock/respond.md

 `req`     | [RequestOptions](#requestoptions) | A request to be mocked.
 `res`     | Object | A mocked response.

-Use information about the request the `req` parameter provides to configure the response via the `res` parameter.
+Use information provided by the `req` parameter about the request to configure the response using the `res` parameter.

 The `res` exposes the following members: